linuxkit/linuxkit/docs/testing.md

 ## PR Testing

-Each PR is tested on disposable VM's spawned in Google Cloud Platform This machine has no privileges or credentials to talk to GCP or other cloud platforms.
+Each PR is tested on disposable VMs spawned in Google Cloud Platform This machine has no privileges or credentials to talk to GCP or other cloud platforms.

 TODO: Add instructions on how to build a base image for LinuxKit CI in GCP.

 LinuxKit CI runs `make ci-pr` in the VM.
 This target runs the tests using `rtf` and the results directory is `scp`'ed back to the controller.
-The test results will be stored in DataKit for additional access Additionally, the `./artifacts` folder is `scp`'ed back to the controller.
+The test results are stored in DataKit.

-If the tests passed the next step is to check if the kernel config test image runs on GCP.
+If the tests passed the next step is to run additional platform tests.
-The `./artifacts/test.img.tar.gz` file is used to create a GCP image by the Python scripts that are part of LiunxKit CI.
-It runs this image and greps for the success message in the logs.
+LinxKit CI runs `make ci-platforms` from the controller.
+This will use `rtf` to run tests on all local and/or cloud platforms in the test suite.

 ## Branch and Tag testing